 Genius Brands product sales represent items in which the Company holds the copyrights and/or trademarks to the characters and content which are manufactured and sold by the Company directly, either at wholesale to retail stores and outlets or direct to consumers through daily deal sites and our website.
-The decrease of \$305,500 (58.5%) for the three months ended March 31, 2013 compared to the three months ended March 31, 2012, was due to a decrease in sales at wholesale to retail customers, returns from distributors and a reduction in sales directly to consumers.
+For the three month period ended June 30, 2013 compared to the same period in 2012, this category decreased \$145,124 (30.2%) due to decreased wholesale to retail store sales and returned product.
+The decrease of \$450,624 (44.9%) for the six months ended June 30, 2012, was due to a decrease in sales at wholesale to retail customers, returns from distributors and a reduction in sales directly to consumers.
 Management believes that the Company is on target to increase direct product sales volumes over 2012, although economic and retail conditions in the market could impact our future sales in a negative manner and we are unable to guarantee increased sales.
 We continue to explore additional sales opportunities with retail and distribution customers; however, there is no guarantee that our products will be accepted by these new customers.

 The licensed and distributed product sales category includes items for which we license rights from other companies to copyrights and trademarks of select brands we felt would do well within our distribution channels, product acquired from other studios through distribution agreements, and overstock inventory from other studios which we sell.
-For the three months ended March 31, 2013, the category increased by \$7,062 (1.5%) over the same period in 2012 as a result of an increase in outside overstock studio product acquired and sold.
-The timing of the sales of overstock product is intermittent and unpredictable as it is determined by the availability of excess inventory from outside studios and the product margin is minimal.
-As a result, the Company has discontinued the sales of overstock effective at the end of the first quarter of 2013.
+Sales in this category decreased \$1,061,316 (94.7%) for the three month period ended June 30, 2013 compared to the same period in 2012.
+For the six months ended June 30, 2013, the category decreased by \$1,054,254 (65.9%) over the same period in 2012.
+The decreases for both time periods are a result of a decrease in outside overstock studio product acquired and sold.
+The timing of the sales of overstock product was intermittent and unpredictable as it is determined by the availability of excess inventory from outside studios and the product margin is minimal.
+As a result, the Company has discontinued the sales of overstock product from other studios effective at the end of the first quarter of 2013.
 We intend to focus all our resources on our core product categories of family and children's entertainment and education products and will phase out unrelated products over the next six months.

 Royalty revenue is income for our characters and brands licensed to others to manufacture and/or market, both internationally and domestically.
-For the three months ended March 31, 2013 compared to the same period in 2013, this category increased \$1,730 (5.8%).
-There may be fluctuation in licensing revenue due to economic conditions in the sales territory.
+The increase of \$186,966 (460.7%) during the three month period ended June 30, 2013 compared to 2012 was a result of the payment of a settlement amount for the termination of the toy license.
+For the six months ended June 30, 2013 compared to the same period in 2012, this category increased \$188,696 (268.5%) for the same reason.
+This is the final payment for this license and we expect this category to decrease during the next six months while we investigate new license opportunities.